Volkswagen Touran MPV - MPG, running costs & CO2

 Volkswagen Touran MPG & CO2

-With conventional petrol and diesel engines, the Touran isn’t efficient enough to escape VED (tax), with every version liable for the standard rate each year.
+With conventional petrol and diesel engines, the Touran isn’t efficient enough to escape VED (road tax), with every version liable for the standard rate each year.
 However, the most frugal model, the 148bhp 2.0-litre TDI with a manual gearbox, will return up to 52.3mpg fuel economy with emissions starting at 141g/km of CO2 - the extra tax on diesel means it’s still quite expensive for company-car users.
 In its most efficient form, the 1.5-litre TSI petrol engine returns 43.5mpg and emits 148g/km placing it in the higher BiK bandings for company-car drivers.

 As always, drivers who do relatively low annual mileage (less than 10,000 miles or so) will probably be better off financially with the petrol, as it can take quite a while to cancel out the diesel's higher purchase price with lower running costs.
 The petrol is also better suited to making frequent short trips around town, such as the school run or weekly shop.